Nuclear power in the United Kingdom: Costs

 In June 2003, the Department of Trade and Industry estimated that decommissioning costs, including the cost of running the facilities still in operation for their remaining life, were approximately £56 billion at 2003 prices, although the figure was 'almost certainly' expected to rise.
 This estimate was revised in subsequent years; to £57 billion in September 2004; £63 billion in September 2005; £65 billion in March 2006; and to £73 billion in March 2007.
 Around £46 billion of the £73 billion is for the decommissioning and clean-up of the Sellafield site.

-In May 2008 a senior director at the Nuclear Decommissioning Authority indicated that the figure of £73 billion might increase by several billion pounds.
+In May 2008, a senior director at the Nuclear Decommissioning Authority (NDA) indicated that the figure of £73 billion might increase by several billion pounds.
 In 2019, the cost was given as £129 billion.

-In addition to The Nuclear Decommissioning Authority's costs, British Energy's liabilities in relation to spent nuclear fuels have risen.
+In addition to the NDA's costs, British Energy's liabilities in relation to spent nuclear fuels have risen.
 In February 2006, it was reported that these had increased to £5.3 billion, an increase of almost £1 billion.
 The costs of handling these is to be met by the Nuclear Liabilities Fund (NLF), the successor to the Nuclear Generation Decommissioning Fund.
 Although British Energy contributes to the NLF, the fund is underwritten by the Government.
 The House of Commons Public Accounts Committee noted in 2007 that British Energy may lack an incentive to reduce the eventual liabilities falling to the Nuclear Liabilities Fund.